Eating out at Local Pubs and Cafes

 Just one mile away, The Horn of Plenty with 2 AA Rosettes and a passion for local produce has been renowned as having one of the very best restaurants in Devon for over 50 years.
 The restaurant has a panoramic view of the stunning, untouched beauty of the Tamar Valley (but not as good as ours or the White Hart’s) where diners are invited to enjoy a truly unique experience.

-The Springer Spaniel is a relaxed 18th century Cornish pub, with a new chef in 2019 and the Taste of the West Gold Award for hospitality is a 15 minute drive away on the Launceston road.
+The Springer Spaniel , at Treburley, is a relaxed 18th century Cornish pub, which won the Taste of the West Gold Award for hospitality, is a 15 minute drive away on the Launceston road.

 Eating Out in Tavistock